This post may contain affiliate links.

 A lot of plants, notably citrus trees, herbs, leafy greens, and passion fruit are putting on new growth in July.
 They can sense spring is just around the corner.
 Now is a good time to make sure they have enough food.
 Some of the citrus is also coming into flower in July.

 The grasshoppers are starting to make their presence felt in the green leafy vegetables.
 Keeping the grass cut really helps keep them down. and we’re hoping our chickens, guinea fowl and geese will also help with pests.
 The flat green shield bugs are loving my tomatoes.
 They get squished, and they stink.

 What Food Crops Are We Harvesting in July

 A quick look at what’s growing, producing and flowering here in July.

 We’re picking cherry tomatoes from early plantings.
 Later plantings are flowering and fruit forming.
 Some cherry plants are looking sick, others are flourishing.
-There are a lot of variables.
+There are a lot of variables and now on the farm we have bacterial wilt and nematodes.
+Growing tomatoes is much harder now than when we were on the coast and the same latitude.

-We have a lot of roma tomatoes ready in July.
+We used to have a lot of roma tomatoes ready in July.
 We use them in cooking and there are enough that we never have to buy tomatoes during this season, fresh or tinned.

 The fancy/heirloom variety tomatoes are much more picky and difficult to grow.
 We picked a few slicer tomatoes in June from a plant that had been neglected right through the wet season.
 We were away.